ckdevrel/RecyclerViewTemplate/README.md

 Pull requests and contributions are most welcome.

-> Any type of RecyclerView in mind?
+> Any type of RecyclerView on mind?
 You can always drop a mail!.

 Credits and References?